 - 1. You may need to explain to your international student how to use the sheets and blankets on the bed (which layer to lie between) as some cultures might only have a bottom-sheet and quilt (or equivalent). - 2.
 You may need to explain where the wet towels go, or they may turn up in some very peculiar spots. - 3.
 Some international students may be very shy about having their underwear washed so they never bring them out.
 Come to some agreement as to how this will be managed. - 4.
-Whereas in Australia it is common to express opinions readily, International students may be more modest and reserved about this. - 5.
-In the beginning International students will not always feel confident enough to ask for food, drink, etc. so offer it to them. - 6.
-If time permits, make contact with your student before they arrive.
+Whereas in Australia it is common to express opinions readily, international students may be more modest and reserved about this. - 5.
+In the beginning international students will not always feel confident enough to ask for food, drink, etc. so offer it to them. - 6.
+If time permits, contact your student before they arrive.
 This will make the initial meeting feel less awkward.

-STRATHMORE SECONDAR RY COLLEGE HOMESTAY POLICY
+STRATHMORE SECONDARY COLLEGE HOMESTAY POLICY

-ENDORSED BY COLLEGE COUNCIL: October 2020
+ENDORSED BY COLLEGE COUNCIL: 2021

-TO BE REVIEWED: 2023
+TO BE REVIEWED: 2024